Rahi374/qeman/README.md

 - QEMAN_CONFIG_FILE - specify non-default config file location

+## Undefined Behavior

+ie. "I haven't tested it, and it's likely to do something unanticipated (aka bad), so don't blame me if you do it and something breaks!"

+- Have duplicate section/setup names
+- section/setup lines' opening square bracket not being flush left

 ## Rationale

 I like qemu, but I found that the commands were continuously